For the $500 giveaway scroll down to the end of this post!

 You even do not need the right Christmas green and red.
 Adjacent colors still will do the trick (see first and second photo in this post, and example off colors).

 Do you like Christmas fashion?
 Do you think women should wear Christmas fashion over 40?
-Have you already made your plans what you will wear on Christmas day?
+Have you already made your plans what you will wear on the 25th?
 Let me know what you wear.
 I am curious.
-Email me a photo or link your Christmas outfit up at the Top of the World Style Christmas party tomorrow.
-You don’t need a blog to participate.
-You can also link up a facebook, instragram or pinterest post.

 If you liked this post let your friends know what to wear for Christmas to not look like a granny.